Important Tips For Egypt Travelers

 Korean, Thai, Chinese, and Japanese food restaurants

-Buses: In big cities, street buses are a common and inexpensive mode of public transit.
-For lengthy trips, buses between cities are of a better grade, featuring a washroom and a waiter.
+In large cities, street buses are a common and affordable way to get around.
+For longer trips between cities, buses are of a higher quality.
+They often have a washroom and a waiter on board.

-River Buses: In Cairo, the public utilizes river buses to traverse the Nile.
-Tourists can utilize it to go to nearby attractions such as the Giza Zoo, Cairo University, or any of the Nile hotels.
+In Cairo, people use river buses to cross the Nile.
+Tourists can use them to reach nearby attractions.
+You can visit places like the Giza Zoo, Cairo University, or any of the hotels along the Nile.

 Egypt lies in the northeast corner of Africa, while Sinai, a portion of Egypt, is in Asia.
 Egypt is a one-million-square-kilometer African Asiatic country.
 There are several domestic flights available for travel between cities.
 The best among them are Flash Airlines, Memphis Airlines, and Egyptair.
 Traveling between Cairo and Luxor/Aswan via sleeper train is an option.